Copyright Law Courses

 3 credits

-This course will give you an introduction to copyright, including a foundation in the theories underlying copyright law, an understanding of the current contours of copyright protection, the basic elements of proving infringement, the fair use defense to and remedies for infringement, and familiarity with related forms of liability such as secondary and vicarious liability.
+This course will give you an introduction to copyright, including a foundation in the theories underlying copyright law, an understanding of the current contours of copyright protection, the basic elements of proving infringement, the fair use defense to and remedies for infringement, and familiarity with related forms of liability such as contributory and vicarious liability.
 Each class meeting will consist of a combination of lecture and class discussion.
-Our discussions will sometimes focus on dissecting a landmark case and other times on working through the dynamics of a transaction or a policy question based on your reading.
-We'll also work through hypotheticals based on real-world examples and explore scenarios that will require you to think from a variety of different perspectives.
-Grading will be based on class participation (15%) and a 3-hour, open book, final exam.
+Our discussions will focus on discussion of the reading - including cases and policies - and applying the reading to new scenarios.
+We'll work through hypotheticals based on real-world examples and explore scenarios that will require you to think from a variety of different perspectives.
+Grading will be based on class participation, including problem sets and hypotheticals worked on in groups, and a 3-hour, closed book, final exam.

 3 credits

 This seminar will focus on the varied legal and business doctrines that influence the practice of entertainment law.
 Some of the primary topics include copyright and trademark protection and enforcement; defamation and freedom of speech; privacy and publicity rights; social media; licensing and merchandising entertainment properties; and other general contractual relations within the entertainment industry.
 The course will also examine the practical aspects of entertainment law, such as client counseling and negotiations and contract drafting.
 There will be no final exam.
 Grades will be based upon papers and class participation.
-NOTES: This class may not be used to satisfy the upper-class writing requirement.
-ENROLLMENT LIMIT: 18 students.
-GRADING NOTICE: This class does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+NOTES: This class may not be used to satisfy the upper-class writing requirement. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.